interlay/interbtc-spec/polkabtc-spec/docs/source/spec/security.rst

 Parameter               Type            Description
 ======================  ==============  ============================================
 ``statusCode``          Status          New status code.
-``blockHash``           H256            Block hash of the block header in ``_blockHeaders`` which caused the status change.
+``time``                U256            Parachain block number at which this status update was suggested.
+``proposalStatus``      ProposalStatus  Status of the proposed status update.
+See ``ProposalStatus``.
 ``errorCode``           ErrorCode       Error code specifying the reason for the status change.
 ``msg``                 String          [Optional] message providing more details on the change of status (error message or recovery).
-``votes``               Vec<AccountId>  List of accounts which have voted for this status update.
+``votesYes``            Vec<AccountId>  List of accounts which have voted FOT this status update.
 This can be either Staked Relayers or the Governance Mechanism.
 Checks are performed depending on the type of status change.
+Should maintain insertion order to allow checking who proposed this update (at index ``0``).
+``votesNo``             Vec<AccountId>  List of accounts which have voted AGAINST this status update.
 ======================  ==============  ============================================

+.. note:: ``StatusUpdates`` executed by the Governance Mechanism are not voted upon by Staked Relayers (hence ``votesNo`` will be empty).

 *Substrate*